sammyd/iOS8-day-by-day-book/manuscript/26-avkit.md

 the former doesn't give you much control over the playback process, whereas the latter requires that you create your own UI.

-AVKit is new to iOS8 and pulls both scenarios into a common pipeline.
+AVKit is new to iOS 8 and pulls both scenarios into a common pipeline.
 `AVPlayerViewController` effectively deprecates `MPMovePlayerViewController`, and sits on top of AVFoundation.
 It provides contextual video playback UI that matches that of the OS, and plays any `AVPlayer` object from AVFoundation.